Iron Man (Ultimate Marvel character): Ultimates

 In the limited series The Ultimates, when Tony Stark first hears that Nick Fury is assembling a team of superheroes, he volunteers his services.
 After helping defeat the Hulk, Stark develops a friendship with Thor and Steve Rogers.
-Though he has many great accomplishments, during the first volume of the Ultimates, he remains unsure of himself, clearly shown when he's heavily beat down and throws up in his own helmet.
+Though he has many great accomplishments, during the first volume of the Ultimates, he remains unsure of himself, clearly shown when he is heavily beat down and throws up in his own helmet.
 He acts arrogant, but also constantly doubts his own abilities.
-In the last issue he seems to decide that he can't continue fighting until a soldier asks, "If you don't do it, who will?".
+In the last issue he seems to decide that he cannot continue fighting until a soldier asks, "If you don't do it, who will?".
 Later, he fights against the X-Men in Ultimate War, captures the Rhino in Ultimate Spider-Man, and fights along with Spider-Man himself in the Ultimate Six storyline.

 Stark also appears in Ultimate Wolverine vs. Hulk, where he supports Wolverine being sent to kill Bruce Banner.
 Stark also criticizes the law being used to stop the Hulk, during which he mockingly suggests creating a Superhero Registration Law referencing the mainstream Stark's support of the Superhero Registration Act.
 The Ultimate Galactus trilogy also shows the first signs of an early friendship between Stark and Reed Richards (despite the age difference), in addition to him successfully sneaking aboard a Kree spacecraft in Ultimate Secret, and killing a clone of the Silver Surfer in Ultimate Extinction.